 Insulin storage

 These types of insulin can be stored at room temperature for 28 days after opening.
-Keep unopened bottles in the front of your refrigerator.
+Keep unopened bottles and pens in the front of your refrigerator.

 Doses

-How do I draw up one kind of insulin?
+How do I draw up insulin using a vial?

 - Wash your hands with soap and water.